sheehy98/Operating-Systems-Projects/Project1/README.txt

 to my usleep placement.
 I am unsure if this expected or not, however I simply subtract by .25 when calculating time to compensate, which I hope is okay.
 2) My function that prints the currently running children doesn't perfectly match the output example in the project description; I'm not sure if this is an issue or not, but it seems to work fine.

+Novel workloads:

+Workload 1: jobs just need to be less than time slice

+Workload 2: first job needs to be much greater than other jobs to facilitate the 10x turnaround time average between FIFO and SJF (FIFO will just spit out the first value, SJF will run the shorter ones first)

+Workload 3: Workload must be in order from least to greatest with the greatest value being <= time slice

+Workload 4: opposite of workload 2.

+Workload 5: response time starts at 0, and adds length of previous job, so 3 + 9 = 12 + 3 = 15/3 = 5.
+Turnaround time
+was a matter of seeing that every +1 increase to third job resulted in a 1/3 increase of avg turnaround time, so added 3 to 9 and voila.